Skip to content | Accessibility Information

 • Research Skills and Methodology

-During Unit 2: Developing Specialist Practice - students will be provided with the opportunity to reflect on the knowledge, skills and practices they have developed in Unit 1 of the qualification, and to define their creative ambitions by encouraging a holistic approach to a range of activities, which will support, contextualise and position their creative endeavour within their chosen specialist practice.
+In this module, you'll be provided the opportunity to reflect on the knowledge, skills and practices you have developed in module one of the qualification, and to define your creative ambitions by encouraging a holistic approach to a range of activities, which will support, contextualise and position your creative endeavour within your chosen specialist practice.

 • Studio Practice